genedan/TmVal/docs/intro.rst

 Feature Highlights
 ===================

 - TmVal supports growth patterns that are more complex than compound interest.
-In addition to supporting simple, compound, and nominal interest, TmVal handles growth patterns that may be of theoretical interest to actuaries, such as continuously compounded rates (:ref:`force of interest <Force of Interest>`), polynomial growth, and arbitrary amount and accumulation functions.
+In addition to supporting simple, compound, and nominal interest, TmVal handles growth patterns that may be of theoretical interest to actuaries, such as continuously compounded rates (:ref:`force of interest <usage/growth/force_of_interest:Force of Interest>`), polynomial growth, and arbitrary amount and accumulation functions.

 ..